Tests of Missing Completely At Random based on sample covariance matrices: Introduction

 We now briefly outline our main contributions.
-In Section \ref{Sec:cov_compatibility} we define a numerical measure $R(\Sigma_\mathbb{S})$ of the incompatibility of a sequence of correlation matrices $\Sigma_\mathbb{S}$ and establish some key properties, including an interpretable and useful dual representation (Proposition~\ref{Prop:CorrDuality}).
-We then combine this index of incompatibility with a measure $V(\sigma^2_\mathbb{S})$ of the inconsistency of variances (e.g.~Proposition~\ref{prop:measure_consistency}), in order to introduce a numerical measure of the incompatibility of sequences of covariance matrices.
-In Section \ref{Sec:oracle_test} we turn to the empirical estimation of such indices and the introduction of data-driven testing procedures.
-Under the non-singularity assumption that $\Sigma_S \succeq c I_S$ for all $S \in \mathbb{S}$, we first introduce an oracle test that relies on knowledge of $c>0$ and give a result on its validity and power (Theorem~\ref{thm:oracle_test}).
-Next, we avoid this restriction by introducing a sample-splitting test that we prove to be valid (Proposition~\ref{Prop:sample_splitting_test_corr}).
-The analysis of both tests is based on a novel concentration inequality for the spectral norm of the difference between the Pearson sample correlation matrix and its population version (Proposition~\ref{prop:corr_concentration}).
-In Section \ref{sec:minimax_LB} we study the performance of our oracle test in various examples and show that its separation rate is near-minimax optimal in some cases, while studying properties of the associated semi-definite programs.
+In Section \ref{sec:bootstrap_test}, we introduce a data-driven bootstrap test for MCAR, detailed in Algorithm \ref{alg:Corrbootstrap_test}.
+We also state our main result (Theorem \ref{thm:bootstrap_guarantees}), that this procedure is uniformly valid over expanding subsets of the null hypothesis, excluding distributions close to the boundary, and uniformly powerful against alternatives separated from the null hypothesis.
+Additionally, we establish its asymptotic validity over the entire null hypothesis in a specific example (Proposition \ref{prop:cycle_boundary}).
+This test is based on a numerical measure, $R(\Sigma_\mathbb{S})$, which quantifies the incompatibility of a collection of correlation matrices $\Sigma_\mathbb{S}$.
+We define this measure in Section \ref{Sec:cov_compatibility} and establish key properties, including a useful and interpretable dual representation (Proposition~\ref{Prop:CorrDuality}).
+In Section \ref{Sec:oracle_test}, we shift our focus to the empirical estimation of this index and analyse its concentration properties.
+Assuming non-singularity of the correlation matrices, $\Sigma_S \succeq c I_{|S|}$ for all $S \in \mathbb{S}$, we present an oracle test based on knowledge of $c > 0$, and we state a result on its validity and power (Theorem~\ref{thm:oracle_test}).
+This result is crucial for the proof of Theorem \ref{thm:bootstrap_guarantees}.
+In Section \ref{sec:minimax_LB} we analyse the performance of our oracle test in various examples and show that its separation rate is near-minimax optimal in some cases, while studying properties of the associated semi-definite programmes.
 In Section \ref{sec:simul} we validate our methodology in numerical experiments.
 Section \ref{sec:proof} contains the proofs of our main results.
 The Appendix contains background and auxiliary results.